anonymous-summa/MLT-ABSum/README.md

 # MTL-ABSum

-**This code is for the paper: *A Cross-Task Attention Guided Method for Abstractive Text Summarization using Multi-Task Learning***
+**This code is for the paper: *A Cross-Task Attention Guided Method for Text Summarization using Multi-Task Learning***

 **Python Version**: This code is in Python3.6